empathyco/apisearch-specs/custom-proces-endpoint-specification.md

 # Custom Prices Endpoint Specification

 This document outlines the specification for a **Custom Prices Strategy** within Apisearch.
 A custom prices strategy is required when Apisearch receives a page of results, and due to the complexity of pricing (e.g., customer-specific prices or advanced pricing calculations), an intermediate server-side call is needed before displaying final product prices.
+This call is done by the client's browser; than means that will carry the user session in order to find specific prices.
+A better explanation will be placed at the end of this document.

 By following this specification, the custom prices strategy can be seamlessly integrated with Apisearch, enabling dynamic and flexible pricing for complex use cases.